trust-mfn-berlin/animals-as-objects/vault/story.cycladophora-davisiana.md

 ---
 license: CC BY-SA
-title: Cycladophora Davisiana
 title_de: Cycladophora Davisiana
 created: 1620218024936
+author: Filippo Bertoni
+short_desc_de: Eine mikroskopisch kleine Radolarienart
+date_end: 2021-07-06T11:35:52.482Z
+published: false
+title: Cycladophora Davisiana
 updated: 1639569381113
 id: 6b86b681-8157-4bd4-acb1-167b98547122
-author: Filippo Bertoni
 translators:
-  translator_en_de: Jan-Peter Herrmann
+  translator_en_de: ""
 desc: Cycladophora davisiana are a species of radiolaria first described in 1862 in Berlin.
 The history of this microorganism illustrates the transformations that turned it into an important tool for scientific research, which continues